shakfu/pma/docs/dev/implementation-plan.md

 Phases 1 and 2 are worth building in either case: the first records what happened and proves a run is clean, the second removes a vendor from the core.

 Phase 1 grew from 2 sessions to 4 because the records moved into it.
 That cost is what makes replay, the per-day cap, the digest and the report possible at all.

+Phase 2b puts two projects outside this plan on its critical path.
+A `sanduk` or `minos` change that does not land leaves the contained path unfinished, and 2b.4's mailbox is what keeps dispatch working meanwhile.

 Every phase adds code to a tool that is itself one of the repositories being maintained.
 The cut list is not optional.